All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Strength Training

-By the time you are working toward 30 pounds lost, incorporating resistance exercise becomes increasingly important.
-You do not need a gym membership.
+By the time you're working toward 30 pounds lost, incorporating resistance exercise becomes increasingly important.
+You don't need a gym membership.
 Body-weight exercises, resistance bands, or light dumbbells at home two to three times per week can preserve muscle mass and improve your metabolic rate.
 Exercise recommendations during GLP-1 treatment

 Regular Provider Check-Ins